A full range of gluten-free flour from Naturally Good Food

-Buckwheat is a nutrient packed seed which has become increasingly popular due to its many health benefits.
-Check out our top 5 reasons below explaining why you need Buckwheat in your life.
+Buckwheat is a nutrient-packed seed which has become increasingly popular, thanks to its many health benefits.
+Check out our Top 5 reasons below, explaining why you need buckwheat in your life.

 Buckwheat is a great source of plant-based protein and contains amino acids that support energy and muscle growth.

-Buckwheat provides about 6 g of dietary fibre in every one cup serving which keeps you fuller for longer.
+Buckwheat provides about 6g of dietary fibre in every one-cup serving, keeping you fuller for longer.

-Buckwheat flours are a great source of energy-boosting B vitamins, plus minerals including magnesium, iron, zinc and folate
+Buckwheat flours are a great source of energy-boosting B vitamins, as well as minerals including magnesium, iron, zinc and folate.